ENCODE-DCC/snovault/docs/indexer.rst

 _indexer values
 ---------------

-The indexer reports certain current and historical values in an *in-memeory* JSON object seen via the /_indexer path.
+The indexer reports certain current and historical values in an *in-memory* JSON object seen via the /_indexer path.
 Some of the key values are described here:

   :status: The indexer is either 'waiting' between cycles or 'indexing' during a cycle.
-  :started: The time the indexer porcess started.
+  :started: The time the indexer process started.
 This will reflect the most recent startup, which is not necessarily the time the server was first initialized.
   :timestamp: Time of the latest cycle.
   :timeout: Number of seconds the process sleeps between cycles.
   :listening: True when Postgres is reachable and not in recovery.